1/8" Baltic Birch Plywood Pack (Choose Your Size) Cut to Ship from 5'x5'

 |Quantity||25 square feet, cut into your choice of sizes and piece count|

 Actual thickness is 3 mm, and you choose your widths and lengths.
-(Sizes may be off by 1/4" due to the kerf of the saw blade)
+(Sizes may vary by 1/8" due to the kerf of the saw blade)

 Woodworkers Also Recommend These